schibsen/Speciale_Noter/Uge 1 (05.09-08.09)/Definitions.md

 ### Morphing attack
 *A morphing attack is a face image which is purposefully manipulated to be matched with the probe images of more than one identity*  \[[[SPL-MAD]]\]

+### Multi-Channel Convolutional Neural Network
+The main idea was to use the joint representation from multiple channels for PAD task, leveraging a pretrained face recognition network. is constituted of an extended version of LightCNN model [45] adapted specifically for multi-channel PAD task.
 # O
 ### One-class classifiers
 these classifiers are only trained on *bona fide presentations*, an image is then evaluated based on whether it is an anomaly or not.